ajcmde/powershell/README.md

 If the Apllication property is read the first time, the application object of the instantiated Microsoft Office application will be created.
 With Excel an existing instance (which acts as a server) will be leveraged as application object.
 The component "office" will not allow to access the not existing Application object.
 The application object will be closed when $null is assigned.
 An excepetion will be thrown if any other value than $null is written.

-The Enum property will allow access to any enumarations of the intiated object model through the hashtable with the name of the value as key.
+The Enum property will allow access to any enumarations of the instantiated object model through the hashtable with the name of the value as key.

 ## example: